s070s/github-dashboard/README.md

 ## Installation Instructions

-1.Install Node.js (my current version is 22.15.1)
+1.Install Node.js (my current version is 22.15.1)<br>
-2.Clone this repository
+2.Clone this repository<br>
-3.Open a terminal and navigate in the project folder cd (path) 4.input 'npm install' to install dependencies listed in the packages.json file 5.input npm run dev to Start the client.
+3.Open a terminal and navigate in the project folder cd (path)<br>
+4.input 'npm install' to install dependencies listed in the packages.json file<br>
+5.input npm run dev to Start the client.<br>